akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Interesting how?”

 The servant smiled.
-“Lord Godfrey and his sister leave for Devon.
+“Lord Godfrey and his sister leave for Berkhamsted.
 And, the goose girl stays.”

 Sir Guy's hands stopped.
 “She stays?”